writetome51/open-array/README.md

     // Replaces first instance of value with newValue.

 replace.firstOfEach(values: any[], newValues: any[]): PublicArrayReplacer
-    // First instance of values[i] found in array gets replaced with newValues[i].
+    // First instance of values[i] found in this.data gets replaced with newValues[i].

 replace.allOf(value, newValue): PublicArrayReplacer
     // Replaces all instances of value with newValue.

 replace.allOfEach(values: any[], newValues: any[]): PublicArrayReplacer
-    // All instances of values[i] found in array get replaced with newValues[i].
+    // All instances of values[i] found in this.data get replaced with newValues[i].

 replace.each(replacementFunction: (currentValue, currentIndex?, array?) => any): PublicArrayReplacer
     /**********
-    Loops thru array, passing each item into replacementFunction. replacementFunction must return the new value you want to give to that index in the array.
+    Loops thru this.data, passing each item into replacementFunction. replacementFunction must return the new value you want to give to that item in this.data .
-    If you don't want to give a particular index a new value, simply return the value it already has.
+    If you don't want to give a particular item a new value, simply return the value it already has.
     Important to remember: even if the currentValue should not be replaced, you still must return something, or else that item will become undefined.